nordic-institute/X-Road/doc/terms_x-road_docs.md

 A logical part of a Participant's information system that is independently identifiable within the Dataspace.
-Participants must declare parts of their information system as subsystems to consume or provide Data Assets.
+Participants must declare parts of their information system as subsystems to consume or provide Datasets.

 Subsystem is an X-Road-specific concept and has no direct dataspace equivalent.